Science Fiction Timeline Site

 A tremendous increase in nationalism in all countries.
 Outside the USA and the USSR, this involves outright hatred of CoDominium.
 In the USA and the USSR, this means a revival of the 20th Century rivalry and demands that the superpower alliance be dissolved.
 The American and Soviet governments continue to support the CD, but compromise with nationalists by slashing the CD budget repeatedly.

-The Unity Party, formed by the merger of the Democratic and Republican parties, has ruled the USA for many decades, and its loyalists are convinced that only the CD stands between mankind and nuclear war.
+The Unity Party (or United Party), formed by the merger of the Democratic and Republican parties, has ruled the USA for many decades, and its loyalists are convinced that only the CD stands between mankind and nuclear war.
 But its power is waning; President Lipscomb maintains his power through blatantly dishonest methods.
 The "Green" environmentalists have lost much of their power [GTS 51].
 The welfare-dependent "Citizens" are freely supplied with the Tanith-grown drug "borloi" to keep them passive.
 Peace is no longer a novelty.
 New political factions begin to grow:

 The situation in the USA seems typical: very few true democracies still exist on Earth.
 [PS 83.]